browserengineering/book/book/text.md

 cache the results.
 On normal English text, this usually results in a substantial speedup.

-Caching is such a good idea that Tk already implements it internally.
-But there's a small catch: Tk stores the cache inside each `Font` object.
-But our `text` method creates a new `Font` object for each word, even if two words are actually rendered with the same font.
-That renders Tk's cache ineffective.
-To fix this, let's build our own cache of `Font` object, so that we can reuse those `Font` objects and their associated text measurement cache.
+Caching is such a good idea that most text libraries already implement it.
+But because our `text` method creates a new `Font` object for each word, our browser isn't taking advantage of that caching.
+If we only made a new `Font` object when we had to, the built-in caches would work better and our browser would be faster.
+So we'll need our own cache, so that we can reuse `Font` objects and have our text measurements cached.

 We'll store our cache in a global `FONTS` dictionary: